blakeramos/PaaSForSaaS/Lab200/LabGuide200.md

 -   Fill in the details, demo resource details, activity dates, and any additional information.

--   The select **Next** in the bottom right corner.
+-   Then select **Next** in the bottom right corner.

 ![](./images/details.jpg " ")

 -   In the additional information section select the Horizontal or Industry-Specific category that is most applicable.

--   The next field will ask if you want to add other to this Demo, if applicable please enter the Oracle email of the person you want to add to the demo.
+-   The next field will ask if you want to add others to this Demo, if applicable please enter the Oracle email of the person you want to add to the demo.

 -   Next, select the product you plan to include in your demo.
 This should be **Products -> Cloud Apps -> Fusion Apps -> ERP Cloud**.